-- a) Action: Continue to implement the 2020 Bicycle and Pedestrian Improvement Plan to add more safe, protected bicycle lanes, and more multi-use paths for better bike/ped connectivity - including connectors between Cooks Corner, downtown, and the Perimeter Trail. - b) Action: Work with MDOT to address the following key streets and intersections: - o Old Bath Road / speed, safety, condition - o Thomas Point Road /Bath Road intersection
+a) Action: Continue to implement the 2020 Bicycle and Pedestrian Improvement Plan to add more safe, protected bicycle lanes, and more multi-use paths for better bike/ped connectivity - including connectors between Cooks Corner downtown, and the Perimeter Trail.

+b) Action: Work with MDOT to address the following key streets and intersections:

+- c) Old Bath Road /speed-safety-condition

+- c) Thomas Point Road /Bath Road intersection

-- Gurnet/Bath Road intersection
+- c) Garnet/Bath Road intersection

-- A Street/Bath Road intersection
+- c) A Street/Bath Road intersection

-- Admiral Fitch/Bath Road intersection
+- c) Admiral Fitch/Bath Road intersection

-- Intersection of Pleasant, Mill, and Stanwood Streets
+- c) Intersection of Pleasant, Mill, and Stanwood Streets

-- Connection between outer Pleasant Street, I-295 south and northbound Ramps, and Route One southbound
+- c) Connection between outer Pleasant Street, I-295 south and northbound Ramps, and Route One southbound

+- c) McKeen Street

-- c) Action: Build new street connections to better integrate Brunswick Landing and support redevelopment of Cooks Corner. - d) Action: Consider a road-diet for Outer Pleasant by reducing to 2 travel lanes and a center turn lane, and include a streetscape beautification plan to improve walking and encourage private landowners to reinvest in adjacent sites.
-Reduce curb cuts, and pursue development of parallel, local slow-flow streets in tandem with a road diet to take some traffic off Pleasant Street. - e) Action: Consider restoring two-way traffic to Pleasant Street. - f) Action: Upgrade Rapid Flashing Beacon Crossings to include overhead lighting that continuously illuminates crosswalks, especially at the Maine Street crossing which is poorly lit considering width of street. - g) Action: Take a district-managed approach to parking in order to support the redevelopment of surface parking lots.
-Consider signage/wayfinding, demand pricing, municipal or private-managed lots, and underused pavement width that could be striped for added on-street parking. - h) Require all new stream crossings to adopt Stream Smart approach.
+c) Action: Build new street connections to better integrate Brunswick Landing and support redevelopment of Cooks Corner in conjunction with implementation of Cooks Corner Redevelopment Plan.

+d) Action: Study and implement a gateway beautification plan for Pleasant Street that improves traffic flow; provides for safe left turns, bicycle and pedestrian travel; and encourages enhancements by private landowners.
+Study Consider and implement roadway reconfigurations (read below - don't like this word) for Outer Pleasant Street to improve to enhance gateway beautification, traffic flow, and create safe left hand turns by reducing to 2 travel lanes and a center turn lane, and include a gateway streetscape beautification plan to improve walking and encourage private landowners to reinvest in adjacent sites.
+Reduce curb cuts, and pursue development of parallel local slow-flow streets in tandem with a road diet to take some traffic off Pleasant Street.

+e) Action: Consider restoring two-way traffic to Pleasant Street.
+(Include in street master plan?
+Or recommend continued studying of pleasant street)

+f) Action: Upgrade Rapid Flashing Beacon Crossings to include overhead lighting that to illuminate continuously illuminates crosswalks when in use, especially at the Maine Street crossings that are poorly lit. crossing which is poorly lit considering width of street.

+g) Action: Take a district-managed approach to parking in specific areas of town in order to support the redevelopment of surface parking lots.

+h) Action: ExploreConsider signage/wayfinding, paid parking demand pricing, municipal or private-managed lots, structured parking, and underused pavement width that could be striped for additionalkadded on-street parking.
+Paid parking on Maine Street???

+i) Require all new stream crossings to adopt Stream Smart approach.

+h) Action: Inventory all municipal stormwater infrastructure and establish an accelerated improvement plan and bring them up to StreamSmart standards.

-Action Page Spread - (add subtopic context paragraph) Quality of Life
+Action Page Spread - (add subtopic context paragraph) Quality of Life a) Action: Plan for and fund new and replacement infrastructure systems to support land use and economic development goals for the catalyst site areas and as expressed within this plan.

-- a) Action: Plan for and fund new and replacement infrastructure systems to support land use and economic development goals for the catalyst site areas and as expressed within this plan. - b) Action: To create beautiful streets for shopping, gathering, and socializing, amend the zoning map to identify where required storefront streets should be developed, and include associated design standards in the zoning code. - c) Action: Ensure adequate resources in the annual budget for maintenance, repair, cleaning, and, where necessary, replacement of sidewalks - retaining high-quality materials such as granite curbing where appropriate; and for care and upkeep of associated street trees and landscaping.
+b) Action: To create beautiful streets for shopping, gathering, and socializing, amend the zoning map to identify where required shopfront Streets should be developed, and include associated design standards in the zoning code.

+c) Action: Ensure adequate resources in the annual budget for maintenance, repair, cleaning and, where necessary, replacement of sidewalks - retaining high-quality materials such as granite curbing where appropriate; and for care and upkeep of associated street trees and landscaping.

-- d) Action: Evaluate and revise lighting standards in zoning ordinance as necessary. - e) Action: Support the expansion of e-bike usage.
+d) Action: Evaluate and revise and implement lighting standards in zoning ordinance as necessary.

+e) Action: Support the expansion of e-bike usage.
 Consider an e-bike ordinance and feasibility of a municipal rental program.